 Once invites are sent, and your registry is set up, it's time to start thinking about the logistics of your shower.
 While the host/hostess typically handles these details, it is important for you, the person being showered, to understand some basic shower etiquette.

-This is not the place for lewd party games or inappropriate behavior—save that for the bachelor and bachelorette parties.
+This is not the place for lewd party games or inappropriate behavior—save that for the bachelorette party or bridal party.
 Instead, a shower should be elegant and propper with a focus on the joys of marriage.

 Games are encouraged, and refreshments should be served.
 Some showers include a sit-down meal.
 Whatever specifics you choose to adhere to, try to picture it as a semi-formal affair.